wbmattis2/digital-response-generator/README.md

 ### Ignores test accounts

 When gathering listings from the database, this plugin ignores any member organizations marked as "Hidden" in Neon CRM.
 Please note that "Hidden" is a custom organization field, distinct from the "Include in Directory" field that Neon uses for its built-in directory feature.

+### JSON for extensibility

+With future enhancements, the JSON file containing Neon CRM data may be used to provide fresh Neon CRM data for other website features (e.g. a map indicating the location data of member programs, events, urgent opportunities, and job opportunities).

 ## Troubleshooting